BananaBoii600/YouTube-Video-Downloader/README.md

 The Code can ONLY be used for personal use and educational purposes

-This code requires python to be installed in your computer, python can be installed at https://www.python.org/downloads
+This code requires python to be installed in your computer, python can be installed [here](https://www.python.org/downloads)

 # Setup
 This app requires some third party utilities to be downloaded in your computer, to install them, type `pip install pytube` and `pip install tk` in the command prompt/terminal